Which events can you attend at the Venice Carnival in 2018?

 February 11, 2018

 Similar to the Flight of the Angel, the Eagle also flies from the Campanile to the San Marco stage.
-This event is very recent and only started in 2012.
-In the past, the eagles have been female athletes.
-This changed from 2016 when they chose Saturnino, a famous electric bass player.
+For this 2018 edition, a major surprise event has been planned by Renzo Rosso.
+This Carnevale activity is very recent and only started in 2012.
+In the past, the eagles have mainly been women, with the exception of Saturnino, a famous electric bass player, in 2016.
 In 2017, the honour went to Melissa Satta, an Italian television star.
-It is planned at 12 o’clock.
+The flight is planned at 12 o’clock.

 Svolo del Leone

 The final official activity of the Carnival is the flight of the Lion of San Marco, painted on a large canvas.
 The 12 Marie and the Doge will salute the flag, which is pulled up from the square to the top of the bell tower.
 It starts at 5 PM, after the award ceremony for the winner of the Festa delle Marie.